 The principal activity of Yongshun is that of waste treatment.
-As a result of the Acquisition, the Group is expected to reduce the environmental risks faced by the Group and save costs in the long run.
+Following the Acquisition, the Group is expected to reduce the environmental risks faced by the Group and save costs in the long run.

-Details of the consideration paid, the assets acquired and liabilities assumed and the effects on cash flows of the Group, at the acquisition date, are as follows:
+Details of the consideration paid, the assets acquired and liabilities assumed, and the effects on cash flows of the Group, at the acquisition date, are as follows: